Next Generation Air Transportation System: Navigation

+But even as PBN reshaped the navigational structure of the NAS, NextGen worked to ensure resilience.
+Recognizing that GPS signals can be vulnerable to interference or degradation, the FAA developed the NextGen distance measuring equipment (DME) Program, a targeted effort to reinforce navigation infrastructure with strategically placed and upgraded Distance Measuring Equipment.

+En route and terminal DMEs are undergoing significant upgrades, including frequency changes and enhancements to Standard Service Volume (SSV).
+Several new DMEs have/will be installed to address gaps in signal coverage, and provide redundancy in areas where satellite signals may be unreliable.
+These upgrades ensure that aircraft with DME capabilities can continue flying PBN routes in the event of satellite disruptions, preserving system performance while easing pilot and controller workload.

+The goal was not to return to legacy dependence, but to build a layered, resilient architecture: one where satellite precision is primary, but terrestrial systems provide vital support when needed.
+While some DMEs will be decommissioned, deployment and upgrades of all stations is scheduled to be completed in 2035.
+The VOR minimum operational network and NextGen distance measuring equipment (DME) will provide navigation resiliency.

 In response to recommendations from the aviation community through RTCA's NextGen Mid-Term Implementation Task Force, the FAA began integrating PBN procedures to improve air traffic flow for 11 metroplexes, which are metropolitan areas where crowded airspace serve the needs of multiple airports.
 Through collaboration with the NextGen Advisory Committee, the FAA completed its projects at Atlanta, Charlotte, Cleveland-Detroit, Denver, Houston, Las Vegas, Northern California, North Texas, South Central Florida, Southern California, and Washington, D.C.
 Additionally, the FAA redesigned airspace incorporating PBN for 29 busy airports not meeting Metroplex program criteria.

 PBN procedures also reduced oceanic separation standards laterally and longitudinally from 100 to 30 nautical miles.
 PBN improved lateral separation standards for approaches at airports with closely spaced parallel runways from 4,300 feet to 3,600 feet in 2013, and an equivalent lateral spacing operations standard enabled through PBN gives flexibility at some airports to handle more departures.